-The hospitality and entertainment costs incurred by the Company include refreshments and meals at meetings with stakeholders and attendance at award ceremonies where SFT or its projects had been nominated for an award.
+The hospitality and entertainment costs incurred by the Company include refreshments and meals at meetings with stakeholders.

-Amount for 2020/21: £44 (2019/20: £2,257)
+Amount for 2021/22: £1,296 (2020/21: £44)

 External Consultancy

 Scottish Government guidance on 'Use of Consultancy Procedures' defines 'consultancy' as including a wide range of professional services such as management consultancy, IT consultancy, financial consultancy, construction or infrastructure related consultancy, research and evaluation and policy development (including feasibility studies).
 It is suggested that the definition set out in this guidance should be adopted for the purposes of the statement of expenditure.
 It should be noted that the definition applies to the services which are being procured, not the name of the supplier or the supplier's own description of the service.